tessy1234/data_science/README.md

 # Data Science in Action:
 Demonstration of **Machine Learning** and **Deep Learning** applied to real world tasks.

+The real world proves the simple fact and this cannot be emphasized enough:
-Attention: Choose the right model for the right problem!
+“Choose the right model for the right problem”.

-What is Data Science all about?

-Data Science covers following topics:
+Data Science has many facets:

 1. Data Engineering
+        a) ETL
+	b) Preprocessing, Normalization, Scaling, Imputation, Feature Enhancement, Shuffling
 2. Data Visualization + Statistics
 3.	**Machine Learning + Deep Learning**
 4. Cloud Computing